COVID-19 Planning and Status of CTA’s Programming (Updated May 17)

 CTA Annual Fundraiser

-After careful deliberation by the CTA Executive Board of Directors, we have decided to reschedule our CTA Annual Fundraiser, originally scheduled to be held on April 4, 2020.
-Our Mardi Gras Fundraiser will now take place on September 19, 2020, and all ticket purchases for the original date will be honored.
-If you cannot make the rescheduled date, please contact CTA Executive Director April Forrer at 410-757-2281 or firstname.lastname@example.org for a full refund.
+After careful deliberation by the CTA Executive Board of Directors, we have decided to cancel our CTA Annual Fundraiser, originally scheduled to be held on April 4, 2020.
+For refunds on tickets, please contact CTA Executive Director April Forrer at 410-757-2281 or firstname.lastname@example.org for a full refund.